-Our helpful reception staff will discuss all the important aspects of your initial consultation and will send out an information pack which contains the following:
+Your first port of call will be our helpful reception staff, who will discuss all the important aspects of your initial consultation and will send out an information pack which contains the following:

 - A patient questionnaire, which must be completed at home and brought in with you at the initial consultation;

 - An outline of the fee structure for the initial consultation;

 - Car parking Instructions

 The first visit – what happens at the first consultation?